-All officers of the Board shall be elected, and additional officers of the Hoffman Estates Park District shall be appointed by the commissioners at the annual meeting hereinafter set forth, and at such other times as a vacancy occurs.
+All officers and additional officers of the Board shall be elected or appointed as the case may be at the annual meeting, and at such other times as a vacancy may occur.
 Vacancies may be filled at any regular or special meeting of the Board.
 Each of said officers shall hold office until the next annual meeting and until his/her successor shall be chosen.
 In case of temporary absence or inability of any officer to carry out the responsibilities of his/her position, the Board may fill the office pro tempore.